The Journey So Far

-My first open source activity was last year, a programme organized by SCA.
+My first open-source activity was last year, a program organized by SCA.
 I was happy to have my PRs merged and happy to be contributing my quota to a large existing project, and since then I have been expectant.

-When the call for Contributhon came in , i couldn’t wait to get in, I missed the interview and requested for a reschedule.
-The programme started on the 1st of April and this has been my experience so far:
+When the call for Contributhon came in, I couldn’t wait to get in, I missed the interview and requested a reschedule.
+The program started on the 1st of April and this has been my experience so far:

 - My Activities

 Lastly, I worked on the Layer5 Repository Overview.
-This is a summary of Layer5 projects divided into Frontend Projects , Backend Projects and others Special Projects.
-I listed out each of the projects, gave a brief description and attached a link to its repository and live site, as the case may be.
+This is a summary of Layer5 projects divided into Frontend Projects, Backend Projects, and other Special Projects.
+I listed out each of the projects, gave a brief description, and attached a link to its repository and live site, as the case may be.
 View draft here

-I completed my tasks and added it to the main content for final review.
+I completed my tasks and added them to the main content for final review.
 We had our last review meeting on Friday to propose the best formatting style for the documentation.

 2. Challenges faced